Start 'Em, Sit 'Em Week 3: Wide receivers

 D.J.
 Moore vs. Arizona Cardinals

-Moore has seen plenty of chances, as he's tied for third among wideouts in targets after two weeks.
+Moore has seen plenty of chances, as he's tied for third among wideouts in targets.
 He also ranks fifth at the position in catches.
 I'd look for Moore of D.J. in Week 3, as he faces a Cardinals defense that has allowed four receivers to post at least six catches over the first two weeks.
+Keep tabs on Cam Newton's status, however.

 Start 'Em: Calvin Ridley at Indianapolis Colts, Marquise Brown at Kansas City Chiefs